WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

    matching the `index` rule in the above CDDL ({{parse-cbor}}).
 If `index` is an error, return an error.

-1. Let `currentOffset` be a positive integer.

-1. Check that the responses array has the right number of items, and compute `currentOffset`:
+1. Check that the responses array has the right number of items:
    1. Seek to offset `sectionOffsets["responses"].offset` in `stream`.
 If this fails, return an error.